Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-p, --profile "STRING"``
        - The profile associated with the studio or command center you want to edit.
      * - ``-c, --container ID``
        - The microservice container you want to share or unshare.
+You can pass either the ID or UrlRef.
      * - ``--add ID``
        - The studio or command center with whom you want to **share**.
+You can pass either the ID or Name.
      * - ``--rm ID``
        - The studio or command center with whom you want to **unshare**.
+You can pass either the ID or Name.
      * - ``--absolute ID``
        - Unshares the tool with all organizations and then shares the tool with the specified organizations. *Ignores ``--add`` and ``--rm`` commands*.
+You can pass either the ID or Name.
      * - ``-f, --format "{JSON VALUE}"``
        - Returns a table with the requested JSON values.
 For example: ``--format "{sharedWith} {failed}"``.
      * - ``--json``